Salkantay Trek Glamping Sky Lodge

 Important information

-The third night you will sleep in a 3 star hotel in Aguas Calientes with private room and bathroom with hot water shower.
+- Day 3 – 3-Star Hotel in Aguas Calientes: On the third night, you’ll stay at a 3-star hotel in Aguas Calientes with a private room and bathroom featuring a hot water shower.

 Cancellation policy